EN-IH-WDPT-JUN21/Ben_The_Warrior-DataLayer-homework-3/README.md

 ### Search for specific Lead, Opportunity, Account or Contact

-Menu for searching for specific Lead, Opportunity, Account or Contact.
+Menu for searching for specific Lead, Opportunity, Account.
+Contact or SalesRep.

 It will show up if you typed: